ether/etherpad-lite/doc/api/hooks_server-side.md

 If this hook returns an error, the callback to the install function gets an error, too.
 This seems useful for adding in features when a particular plugin is installed.

-## init_`<plugin name>`
+## `init_<plugin name>`

-Called from: src/static/js/pluginfw/plugins.js
+Called from: `src/static/js/pluginfw/plugins.js`

-Things in context: None
+Run during startup after the named plugin is initialized.

-This function is called after a specific plugin is initialized.
-This would probably be more useful than the previous two functions if you only wanted to add in features to one specific plugin.
+Context properties: None

 ## expressConfigure
 Called from: src/node/hooks/express.js